Keyes Metcalf: Retirement

 Metcalf continued to be active in librarianship throughout his retirement.
 Based on his experiences in redesigning the Harvard Library System and other research libraries, he wrote the book Planning Academic and Research Library Buildings in 1965.
 This book is widely regarded as the most comprehensive work on the topic.
 He taught classes and seminars, including a stint as an adjunct faculty member at Rutgers University.

 Over the span of his career, he received many awards and honoraria, including 13 honorary doctorate degrees.
-In 1963 he was awarded Honorary Membership in the American Library Association, recognizing contribution "so outstanding that it is of lasting importance to the advancement of the whole field of library service.".
+In 1963 he was awarded American Library Association Honorary Membership, recognizing contribution "so outstanding that it is of lasting importance to the advancement of the whole field of library service.".
+In 1966 the Association honored him with the Joseph W. Lippincott Award.

 Metcalf also worked as a consultant in the planning stages of what is today the Harold B. Lee Library at Brigham Young University, Hillman Library at the University of Pittsburgh, and Bracken Library at Ball State University.

-Keyes Metcalf died of a heart attack on November 3, 1983 in Cambridge, Massachusetts.
+Keyes Metcalf died of a heart attack on November 3, 1983, in Cambridge, Massachusetts.